 - Your concrete plan for paying rent, and what happens if something goes sideways

-- The length of the lease and when their obligation would end
+- The length of the lease and when their obligation ends

 A co-signer who fully understands what they're agreeing to and still says yes — that's a real partnership.
-A co-signer who felt like you glossed over the details and then ends up getting a collections call?
+One who felt like you glossed over the details and then ends up getting a collections call?
 That's how you ruin a relationship.

-Before your co-signer agrees, make sure they know they have rights in this process.
-Under the Fair Credit Reporting Act (FTC), they're entitled to a free copy of any credit report used in the screening decision and can dispute inaccurate information.
+Under the Fair Credit Reporting Act, your co-signer is entitled to a free copy of any credit report used in the screening decision and can dispute inaccurate information.
 The CFPB's credit reporting resource walks through how credit reports work and how to catch errors.
-I always recommend your co-signer pull their own report before the application goes in — so there aren't any surprises on either side.
+Having the co-signer pull their own report before the application goes in avoids surprises for both sides.

 Frequently asked questions